EmaMe00/youtubeTOdrive/README.md

 The downloaded file has all authentication information of your application.
 Rename the file to “client_secrets.json” and place it in your working directory.

 Create quickstart.py file and copy and paste the following code.

+I recommend installing the package: pip install httplib2==0.15.0 pip install google-api-python-client==1.6

+DO NOT INSTALL PYTUBE3, GIVE PROBLEM, AND IF YOU HAVE UNISTALL NOW.